ulrichard/docker-skype-business/README.md

         git clone https://github.com/tomparys/docker-skype-pulseaudio.git && cd docker-skype-pulseaudio

-6. (Optional) Copy your SSH public key into place

-        cp ~/.ssh/id_rsa.pub .

-    If your key file has a different filename, rename the copy to `id_rsa.pub` in this folder, it will work.

-    I recommend creating a second SSH key without a password for this.

-7. Build the container
+6. Build the container

         sudo docker build -t skype .

-8. Create an entry in your .ssh/config file for easy access.
+7. Create an entry in your .ssh/config file for easy access.
 It should look like this:

         Host docker-skype
           User      docker